wilburc/wilburc.github.io/_portfolio/ugh.md

 There’s no doubting the stress-relieving, cathartic value in complaining or confession.

-However, as *millenials*, we’ve fostered a culture around it.
-We love it — it’s not uncommon for someone to just, for the lack of a better term, go *off*, listing the trivialities of the day.
+However, as *millennials*, we’ve fostered a culture around it.
+We love it — it’s not uncommon for someone to just, for the lack of a better term, go *off* regarding the trivialities of the day.

 ![ugh background](/files/ugh_background.png "ugh. background")

 Whether or not this behavior is annoying is up to you — some might find it annoying or entitled for people to complain about such insignificant things.

-But sometimes people really *do* want to complain about the little frivolities.
+But sometimes people really *do* want to complain about life’s frivolities.

 Meanwhile, the person being complained to is indifferent and defaults to generic feigned sympathy.